willhallonline/docker-drupal-phpcs/README.md

 ## What are Drupal Coding Standards?

 The [Drupal Coding Standards](https://www.drupal.org/docs/develop/standards) apply to code within Drupal and its contributed modules.
-This is maintained by the ```drupal/coder``` composer package.
+This is maintained by the ```drupal/coder``` composer package (https://packagist.org/packages/drupal/coder).

 ## Docker Commands